 Christine suggests investing any “spare” change to keep up with inflation and avoid “losing” money.

-How does homeownership affect retirement?
+How does property affect retirement?

-“If you manage to pay your mortgage off before then, you will be in an even stronger position as you can redirect some extra cash towards your retirement savings.
-Another benefit to owning your home is that you can use it as security if you wish to borrow money to invest and boost your saving efforts.
+“If you manage to pay your mortgage off before [you retire], you will be in an even stronger position as you can redirect some extra cash towards your retirement savings,” Christine adds.

 “Just make sure that you do your research and are well informed of the risks of any investments you make.”